Gay Discrimination and Stigma and How to Cope

 Gay discrimination is the act of treating people who identify as gay as lesser than those who identify in other ways (generally heterosexual).
 For example, if a player is not chosen for a sports team based on the fact that they are gay, that is a form of gay discrimination.

 Similarly, homophobia is broadly defined as the hostility towards, or the fear of, gay people, but it can also refer to social ideologies that stigmatize homosexuality.
-Homophobia is seen in negative attitudes towards non-heterosexual community, relationships and identity.1 Homophobia often leads to gay discrimination.
+Homophobia is seen in negative attitudes towards the non-heterosexual community, relationships and identity.1 Homophobia often leads to gay discrimination.

 Homophobia also manifests as: